 Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan type, loan program, and loan term.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

-You can use a mortgage calculator to estimate how your interest rate will affect your monthly payment.
-For example, let’s say you want to buy a house for $350,000.
-Assuming a 30-year loan term, here’s what your monthly payment could look like at various interest rates:
+For example: Let’s say you want to buy a house for $350,000.
+Assuming a 30-year loan term, here’s what your monthly payment could look like at different interest rates (excluding property taxes and home insurance):

 Note that if you live in an HOA community or need private mortgage insurance, your monthly payment will be higher.